apache/ratis-thirdparty/README.md

 # Apache Ratis Thirdparty

-All bundled thirdparty dependencies are centralized in the *ratis-thirdparty* module and the *ratis-thirdparty-hadoop* module.
+All bundled thirdparty dependencies are centralized in the *ratis-thirdparty* module.
 These modules are located in a separated repository (https://github.com/apache/ratis-thirdparty) but not attached to the core Apache Ratis repository (https://git-wip-us.apache.org/repos/asf?p=ratis.git) as they only need to change when one of these dependencies are changed.
-All dependencies included in ratis-thirdparty/ratis-thirdparty-hadoop must be relocated to a different package to ensure no downstream classpath pollution.

 See also: https://github.com/apache/ratis/blob/master/BUILDING.md